Ilan Ben-Zvi

 Dieter Möhl Medal "Dieter Möhl Awards 2023" for his outstanding contributions to the development of high-energy electron cooling.

 Ben-Zvi is a Life Fellow of the Institute of Electrical and Electronics Engineers.

 Early life and education

-Ben-Zvi completed his Bachelor's in Physics and Mathematics at the Hebrew University of Jerusalem.
+Ilan Ben-Zvi grew up in Rishon LeZion.
+His maternal great-grandfather was Aharon Mordechai Freimann, one of the town founders.
+He attended Haviv Elementary School, was a amateur radio operator 4X4JL.
+Ben-Zvi completed his Bachelor's with Distinction in 1965 in Physics and Mathematics at the Hebrew University of Jerusalem.
 In 1970, he obtained a Ph.D. in Physics from the Weizmann Institute of Science under the supervision of Gvirol Goldring.